-A summary of the plan can also be made available in Braille or as an English audiotape.
+An audiotape version of a summary of the plan is also available from the above address and can also be made available in Braille.

 POLICING PRIORITIES FOR 2002/03

 We set priorities each year plus objectives and performance targets related to those priorities.
 Setting priorities helps us concentrate on areas of concern to Londoners and on areas where we would like to see particular improvements in performance.
 At the same time work continues to provide and improve services in all other aspects of policing.